AC diagnostic guage

 The other downside is if you add too much Freon to the system, not only will the air not get cold, but you can add enough to cause major damage to the compressor.
 The inlet side of the compressor pulls in Freon vapor.
 It’s possible to overfill the system to the point where liquid will work its way up to the suction side of the compressor.
 A liquid cannot be compressed and if this happens it will most likely destroy the compressor.

-Related Reading: Auto Repair Information
+Related Reading: Free Auto Repair Information

 ac recharge gunThe latest do-it-yourself AC recharge kits come with a gauge that has red and green on the dial this can help you install the correct amount and prevent damage to the compressor as explained above.
 With all of the negatives being said most people just want to add one can of Freon with some leak sealer to see if that helps their condition.
 I personally have never seen anybody add eight or 12 ounces of Freon and done any damage to their vehicle.